mgreiler/secure-code-review-checklist/README.md

 • Cryptographic modules must be tested under high load with multithreaded implementations, and each piece of encrypted data should be checked to ensure it was encrypted and decrypted correctly.
 ## Does this code change reveal some secret information like keys, passwords, or usernames?
-## If code deals with user input, does it address security vulnerabilities such as cross-site scripting, SQL injection, does it do input sanitization and validation?
-  - [ ] Are inputs from external sources validated?
-  - [ ] Is user input validated by testing type, length, format, and range, and by enforcing appropriate limits?
-  - [ ] Are exact match approaches used whenever possible?
-If exact match is not possible, is the content of string variables checked for only expected values (whitelist)?
-If withelisting is not feasable, are entries rejected that contain inapproriated values such as binary data, escape sequences, and comment characters?
-- [ ] Are XML documents validate against their schemas?
-- [ ] Do you see string concatenations for user input?
-- [ ]  Are SQL statements dynamically created by using user input?

 ## Is data retrieved from external APIs or libraries checked accordingly?